CZhang1997/3354-Terk/README.md

 Team name: Terk
 CS 3354.001 Project
-Team Member: Alejandro Amaya Giron; Churong Zhang ; Xizhen Yang; Kaitian Li; Jisoo Kim; Kota Naga Tejaswi LNU; Frank Cazarez
+Team Member: Alejandro Amaya Giron; Churong Zhang ; Xizhen Yang; Kaitian Li; Jisoo Kim; Kent G; Frank Cazarez

 Introduction
 Planning a trip can be straining and requires a lot of research and information about the locations.